Rambler (automobile): Rambler 1897–1914

 In 1914, Charles T. Jeffery, Thomas B. Jeffery's son, replaced the Rambler brand name with Jeffery in honor of his now-deceased father.

 In 1916, the Thomas B. Jeffery Company was purchased by Charles W. Nash and became Nash Motors Company in 1917.
-The Jeffery brand name was dropped at the time of the sale and the manufacture of Nash branded automobiles commenced.
+The Jeffery brand name was dropped at the time of the sale.
+The manufacture of Nash-branded automobiles commenced.
 In 1937, the concern became the Nash-Kelvinator Corporation through a merger with the major appliance maker.

+Overview of production figures

 Rambler 1950–1957

-Under the direction of Charles Nash's successor George W. Mason, Nash-Kelvinator Corporation began the development of a small car that could be produced inexpensively for the post-World War II economy.
-However, steel shortages limited the amount of raw materials that Nash could obtain, so Mason developed a compact car that featured a unique convertible design and featured many standard features that were typically options on other cars.
+Under the direction of Charles Nash's successor, George W. Mason, Nash-Kelvinator Corporation began the development of a small car that could be produced inexpensively for the post-World War II economy.
+Both General Motors and Ford had plans to develop smaller-sized cars after the war, but did not realize them.
+Moreover, steel shortages following the war limited the amount of raw materials that Nash could obtain.
+Hence, Mason ordered the development of a "compact car" that would have greater appeal to consumers, because the Crosley in production at that time was considered too small to be practical.
+The new Nash compact featured a unique convertible design.
+It included many standard features that were typically options on other cars.
 This approach maximized profits for the company.
-Nash-Kelvinator trademarked Rambler in 1950, the same maneplate as was used by its predecessor company in the early 1900s.
+Nash-Kelvinator trademarked Rambler in 1950, the same nameplate as was used by its predecessor company in the early 1900s.

 When introduced, the Rambler was an immediate success for Nash.
-As steel quotas related to the Korean War eased, the Rambler line was broadened in both its model types, first a station wagon and 2-door hardtop dubbed "Country Club", and later a 2-door sedan.
+As the steel quotas related to the Korean War eased, the Rambler line was broadened in its model types, first a station wagon and two-door hardtop (no B-pillar) named "Country Club", and later a two-door sedan.
 A further expansion of the line for 1954 included a four-door sedan and station wagon called "Cross Country" on a stretched wheelbase, which proved to be as successful as the first generation of two-door sedan convertibles.
+The Rambler became the most successful of the early post-Second World War American compacts compared to the Henry J (and rebadged Allstate version), Willys Aero, and Hudson Jet.